pulumi/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 * `visible_to_all_users` - (Optional) Whether the job flow is visible to all IAM users of the AWS account associated with the job flow.
 Default `true`
 * `autoscaling_role` - (Optional) An IAM role for automatic scaling policies.
 The IAM role provides permissions that the automatic scaling feature requires to launch and terminate EC2 instances in an instance group.
 * `step` - (Optional) List of steps to run when creating the cluster.
 Defined below.
-It is highly recommended to utilize the [lifecycle configuration block](/docs/configuration/resources.html) with `ignore_changes` if other steps are being managed outside of Terraform.
+It is highly recommended to utilize the [lifecycle configuration block](/docs/configuration/resources.html) with `ignore_changes` if other steps are being managed outside of this provider.
 This argument is processed in [attribute-as-blocks mode](/docs/configuration/attr-as-blocks.html).
 * `tags` - (Optional) list of tags to apply to the EMR Cluster

 ## core_instance_group Configuration Block